supermavster/docker-selenium-python/README.md

     # python main.py
     ```

+5. In the localhost:4000, you can see the result in session, note: the password of session vnc is `secret`

-5. Stop the Docker image.
+6. Stop the Docker image.

     ```shell
     docker-compose down